They say there’s no such thing as perfection, but I have to say: Lake Bohinj comes pretty darn close.

 Other things to do at Lake Bohinj (or near it)

 Of course, you might think it’s lame to just stop at Lake Bohinj for a good viewpoint.
 I wish I had more time here, I really did, because there’s way more to the area that just a tranquil spot for photos.
-If you have extra time to spend, keep the following activities in mind.
+The Julian Alps are a stunning place, so if you have extra time to spend, keep the following activities in mind.
 PS: Be sure to check out Laugh Travel Eat’s Ultimate Guide to Bohinj for detailed, first-hand experiences in the area.

 Go for a boat ride.
 While it’s a serene alternative to Bled, Bohinj hasn’t completely escaped the clutches of tourism, as evidenced by its ‘Tourist Boat’, which runs every day during peak season.
 Sure it’s cheesy, but if you’re looking for a quick overview of a lake, it’s a nice option.
 More info here.